Johnny Winter: Later career

-After his time with Blue Sky Records, Winter began recording for several labels, including Alligator, Point Blank, and Virgin, where he focused on blues-oriented material.
+After his time with Blue Sky Records, Winter began recording for several labels, including Alligator, Pointblank, and Virgin, where he focused on blues-oriented material.
 In 2004, he received a Grammy Award nomination for his I'm a Bluesman album.
 Beginning in 2007, a series of live Winter albums titled the Live Bootleg Series and a live DVD all entered the Top 10 Billboard Blues chart.
 In 2009, The Woodstock Experience album was released, which includes eight songs that Winter performed at the 1969 festival.
 In 2011, Johnny Winter released Roots on Megaforce Records.
 It includes Winter's interpretation of eleven early blues and rock 'n' roll classics and features several guest artists (Vince Gill, Sonny Landreth, Susan Tedeschi, Edgar Winter, Warren Haynes, and Derek Trucks).
 His last studio album, Step Back (which features appearances by Joe Bonamassa, Eric Clapton, Billy Gibbons, Leslie West, Brian Setzer, Dr. John, Paul Nelson, Ben Harper and Joe Perry), was released on September 2, 2014.
 Nelson and Winter won a Grammy Award in the Best Blues Album category for Step Back in 2015.
 Nelson said Winter knew it was an award winner and Winter told him "If we don't win a Grammy for this, they're nuts."

 Winter continued to perform live, including at festivals throughout North America and Europe.
 He headlined such prestigious events as the New Orleans Jazz & Heritage Festival, Chicago Blues Festival, the 2009 Sweden Rock Festival, the Warren Haynes Christmas Jam, and Rockpalast.
 He also performed with the Allman Brothers at the Beacon Theatre in New York City on the 40th anniversary of their debut.
 In 2007 and 2010, Winter performed at Eric Clapton's Crossroads Guitar Festivals.
 Two guitar instructional DVDs were produced by Cherry Lane Music and the Hal Leonard Corporation.
 The Gibson Guitar Company released the signature Johnny Winter Firebird guitar in a ceremony in Nashville with Slash presenting.

-Teddy Slatus Management
+Teddy Slatus management

-During the time Teddy Slatus was employed as Winter's manager (1984 to 2005) it has been alleged Slatus abused his power and continued to give Winter Methadone to stop him from asking about getting paid.
+During the time Teddy Slatus was employed as Winter's manager (1984 to 2005) it has been alleged Slatus abused his power and continued to give Winter methadone to stop him from asking about getting paid.
 Johnny could barely talk or play anymore until Paul Nelson took over Johnny's management in 2005, slowly easing him off drugs, alcohol, and smoking.